rbdannenberg/arco/doc/server.md

 get a timestamp, it is convenient that `o2lite.get_time()` (which is also O2's global time), `sched.rtime`, and `sched.get_time` are all compatible and based on the same O2 time.)

+## Old Preferences
+Preferences within Arco source code are confusing enough that you will need this to understand the code:

+There are several sets of preference variables with different prefixes:
+- `p_*` -- private to prefs module; values correspond to .arco prefs file
+- `arco_*` -- Used for getting preferences from the user interactively.
+- `host_*` -- Parameters determined after devices were actually opened.
+  These values are displayed in interfaces as the "Actual" value of any parameter.

+These prefixes are applied to each of the following suffixes.
+Here is what they mean:

+- `*_in_id` -- PortAudio input device number
+- `*_out_id` -- PortAudio output device number
+- `*_in_name` -- PortAudio input device name (or substring thereof)
+- `*_out_name` -- PortAudio output device name (or substring thereof)
+- `*_in_chans` -- input channel count
+- `*_out_chans` -- output channel count
+- `*_buffer_size` -- samples per audio buffer (not necessarily the same as the Arco block length, BL, as Arco may need to compute multiple blocks to fill the buffer on each audio callback).
+- `*_latency` -- output latency in ms (the output buffer should be about this long, or if double-buffered, each buffer should be about this long.
+The input buffer should also be this long, but we assume it is empty when the output buffer is full, so input buffers do not contribute additional latency.)
+- `*_network_enable` -- is networking enabled?
+If not, only
+  connections within the local machine are possible.
+- `*_o2lite_enable` -- is o2lite enabled?
+Implies `network_enable`.
+- `*_internet_enable` -- is internet enabled?
+If not, O2 will not
+  wait to determine a public IP address, causing delays if there is no internet access.
+- `*_mqtt_enable` -- is MQTT enabled?
+If not, O2 cannot establish
+  wide-area connections and only uses Bonjour.

+### General preference information flow:**
+- `host_*` values are provided by PortAudio when devices are opened.
+  The `host_network_enable`, `host_o2lite_enable`,
+  `host_internet_enable`, and `host_mqtt_enable` are not related to PortAudio.
+Instead, they are set and applied at server startup and cannot be changed without restarting.

+The other `host_*` values are used by the audio callback to interpret the audio stream.
+- `p_*` values are initialized from the preferences file `.arco`
+- `arco_*` values are initialized from `p_*` values, and when the user sets valid `arco_*` values, they are used to update `p_*` values.
+  (Setting to -1 or some indication of "default" is also valid and means "use default value instead of whatever might have been in the preferences file", i.e., "clear the preference".)
+- Values used to open PortAudio devices are the `p_*` values unless they are -1 in which case default values are used.

+Preferences are only written on request by writing the current `p_*` values, which can include -1 for "no preference".

+Initially, arco_* values are set to preferences.
+They can be changed.
+Changes are *not* automatically saved back to the .arco preference file.
+You must use the 'P' command to save them.

+Default in and out channels is 2.

+### Preferences inside/outside the server**
+Applications pass in parameters to open audio: device ids, channel counts, buffer size and latency. -1 works to get default values.

+Preferences are on the "server side" and not visible to the "arco side".
+To allow inspection of actual values selected, the arco side sends actual (`host_*`) values back to the control service, the name of which is provided in /arco/ctrl.

+On the "arco side", we have only defaults and whatever values are passed into the open operation.